Financial Aid Waivers

-Deadlines and policies are available in the Office of Financial Aid, Office of Student Financial Aid and on the financial aid web site.
-The university provides an established financial assistance program designed to best meet the needs of Chicago State University students.
+Deadlines and policies are available in the Office of Student Financial Aid and on the financial aid website.
+The University provides an established financial assistance program designed to best meet the needs of Chicago State University students.
 Assistance is available to eligible students in the form of scholarships, grants, assistantships, student employment and loans.
 All students wishing to be considered for financial assistance must complete the FAFSA (Free Application for Federal Student Aid).

-Students must be enrolled in a program leading to a degree/certificate, to be eligible for Federal Pell Grants, Federal Supplemental Educational Grants, Federal College Work-Study, Federal Stafford Student Loans, Federal Perkins Loan, and the Illinois Student Assistance Commission MAP Grant.
+Students must be enrolled in a program leading to a degree/certificate in order to be eligible for Federal Pell Grants, Federal Supplemental Educational Grants, Federal College Work-Study, Federal Stafford Loans, Federal Perkins Loan and the Illinois Student Assistance Commission MAP Grant.

 Special students (at-large, conditionally admitted graduate students, or students enrolled in contract courses) are not eligible for state or federal financial assistance.
-Generally, students must be enrolled for at least half-time, to be eligible for assistance from these programs.
+Generally, students must be enrolled for at least six (6) credit hours in order to be eligible for assistance from these programs.